Assessment and Certification

 The implementation of IEC 62443 can also boost the competitiveness of the supplier and system integrator: A third-party certification demonstrates to asset owners and operators that the purchased component or system is based on a methodized and coherent approach to cybersecurity, in line with industry best practice.

-TÜV SÜD is one of the first companies to provide certifications according to IEC 62443.
-Suppliers and system integrators worldwide partner with us to confirm their compliance to applicable process requirements as laid out in the standard.
+Suppliers, development teams and system integrators worldwide partner with us to confirm their compliance to applicable process/product/system requirements as laid out in the standards.

-Beside the generic process aspects during product development and system integration, the IEC 62443 standard specifies technical security requirements to components and systems.
+Beside the generic process aspects during product development and system integration, the IEC 62443 standards specify technical security requirements to components and systems.
 These technical requirements are described in IEC 62443-4-2 and IEC 62443-3-3.
-The assessment of both process and technical requirements are the basis for the certification of components and systems, respectively.
+To participate, the development teams would have to show a mature secure product development lifecycle process based on IEC 62433-4-1.
+They are the basis for the TÜV SÜD Product Service’s certification of components and systems, respectively.

-Our extensive experience with industrial processes, combined with profound expertise in industrial cybersecurity, make us uniquely positioned to assess your security processes and solutions.
+Our extensive experience with industrial processes, combined with profound expertise in industrial cybersecurity, make us uniquely positioned to assess your processes and products.
 Our methodology for risk analysis, applying both security and safety aspects, is proven in the field.
-TÜV SÜD experts also actively participate in international standardisation committees, gaining valuable insights on the latest regulatory developments.
-Due to our experts’ relentless commitment to instil safe operations across industries, the TÜV SÜD certification mark has become a globally renowned symbol for safety, security and trust.
+TÜV SÜD experts also actively participate in international standardization committees, gaining valuable insights on the latest regulatory developments.
+Due to our experts’ relentless commitment to instill secure and safe operations across industries, the TÜV SÜD IEC 62443 compliance certification has become a globally renowned symbol for safety, security and trust.

 Take action to strengthen industrial cyber security.